 The usability is good on this app.
 The interface is easy to interact with and the display offers convenience.
 The message exchanges are threaded like a chat box so you can see the entire conversation with ease.
 The messages also have indicators.
 You messages may have up to two checkmarks – one indicates it is received by the server and the other indicates it has been received by the recipient.
 No one can give you the excuse “I didn’t get your message.”

 The Favs feature list allows you to put contacts that you frequently converse with in an easy to access list.
 This is so that you can quickly go to the contacts whenever you need to message them.
 It also makes for good organization so you don’t have to browse through a long list of contacts that you don’t usually message anyway.

-Steps to Download and Install
+Step-by-Step guide to Download and Install Whatsapp (through your Browser)

 - First step is to open your default BlackBerry browser.
 This is essential.
 You’ll know why later.